-The comic outpourings of Will Durst, Dwayne Perkins, Iris Bahr and John Viener are worth the price of admission alone, but the lackluster score by Hollye Leven just gets in the way.
-Helmer Sue Wolf keeps the action moving forward, but she and her ensemble can’t overcome the energy drain that occurs whenever someone bursts into song.
+The tagline for this tuner– “the musical with a punchline” — is quite apt.
+There is a strong thematic parallel between the 1988 Tom Hanks starrer “Punchline” and this legit take on four angst-ridden wannabe comics striving to make it at a Gotham laugh spot.
+The comic outpourings of standup pros Will Durst, Dwayne Perkins, Iris Bahr and John Viener are worth the price of admission alone, but the lackluster 15-number score by Hollye Leven (who also wrote the book) just gets in the way.
+Helmer Sue Wolf keeps the action moving steadily forward, but she and her hard-working ensemble can’t overcome the energy drain that occurs whenever someone bursts into song.

 It’s not that the music is bad, impressively accompanied as it is by a trio led by music director-keyboardist Phil Parlapiano.
 Leven’s programmatic songs, usually warbled by the adroit Greek-chorus duo of Jason Paige and Becky Baeling, serve as credible commentary to the action.
 In fact, Baeling’s comically sensual “Sometimes You’ve Got to Love Somebody” addresses the sad but true reality that, for comics on the road, sex is usually reduced to joyless couplings with strangers for no other reason but to pass the time.